 The noise that an appliance makes is often an afterthought but can be a huge nuisance.
 Whole house systems, on average, have a noise level of 55 Decibels (dBA), due to their size, installation, and fan speed.
-An example of an appliance that makes 50 dBA would be a refrigerator, an example of 60 dBA would be an air conditioner4; a whole house dehumidifier would create a noise somewhere between the two appliances
+An example of an appliance that makes 50 dBA would be a refrigerator, an example of 60 dBA would be an air conditioner5; a whole house dehumidifier creates a noise ranging somewhere between the two appliances.

 Results that Matter

 Supplemental dehumidification is an easy solution to aid in mold prevention

-Understanding how the size of space, type of property, and operation can determine the best dehumidification system for your property.
-Whole house dehumidifiers can control moisture related issues in larger spaces, in conjunction with HVAC systems.
-For smaller spaces such as apartments, it is important to have a reliable and independent source to maintain consistent indoor relative humidity.
+Understanding how the size of space, type of property, and level of dehumidification needed helps determine the best dehumidification system for your property.
+Whole house dehumidifiers can control moisture related issues in larger spaces, but only in conjunction with HVAC systems while they are running.
+For smaller spaces such as apartments, it is important to have a reliable and independent system to maintain consistent indoor relative humidity.

 Independent Dehumidification System – Another Solution May Be Better

 The tankless IW25-4 IN Wall/ ON Wall dehumidifier removes up to 29 pints of moisture per day in spaces up to 1,500 square feet – with no tank to empty.
 The tamper-proof dehumidifier’s controls are hidden behind the front cover for a hands-free system, completely independent of the HVAC system.
 Equipped with an LED filter maintenance indicator, the washable/reusable filters are easy to access.
 The slim and sleek design is paintable and fits with almost any décor.
 The unit requires little maintenance, and wall installation keeps it conveniently out of the way.
 The bi-polar ion generator helps further clean the air without adding ozone.
 Quiet and energy efficient IW25-4 is an independent dehumidifier system specifically designed for multifamily housing to help prevent mold before it starts to grow.

 What Causes Mold in Apartments?